 The survey captured opinions within three primary pillars of a community: community characteristics, governance, and participation.
 Seven central facets are observed within these pillars: safety, mobility, natural environment, economy, recreation and wellness, education and enrichment, and community engagement.

-As part of its participation in The National Citizen Survey™, the City of Port St. Lucie conducted a mail survey of 1,500 randomly selected households and a web-based survey to its residents through a link on the City’s website.
-Visitors to the site could complete the survey during mid- to late-February and 5,432 surveys were received.
+As part of its participation in The National Citizen Survey™, the City of Port St. Lucie conducted a mail survey where 347 participants responded (results of which are statistically valid and have a +/- 5 percent margin of error) and a web-based survey to its residents through a link on the City’s website, where 3,428 participants responded.

 Safety was a top priority for residents.
 About 8 in 10 residents positively rated the overall feeling of safety in Port St. Lucie.
 About 9 in 10 residents felt safe in their neighborhoods and commercial areas, and all safety-related services provided by the city were given high marks by the majority of respondents and were on par with the national averages.